 Hiring Special Inspector.
 The owner or the registered design professional in responsible charge acting as the owner's agent shall employ one or more approved special inspection and/or testing agencies to perform special inspections or testing during construction where required under CBC Section 1705 and further listed herein.

 Hiring Design Professional for Structural Observation.
-Where required by the provisions of CBC Sections 1704.5.1 or 1704.5.2, the owner shall employ a registered design professional to perform structural observations as defined in CBC Section 202.
+Where required by the provisions of CBC Sections 1704.6.1 the owner shall employ a registered design professional to perform structural observations as defined in CBC Section 202.

 Implementation of Special Inspection Program.
 The Owner shall ensure that this program of special inspections is implemented and that all construction complies with the approved permit documents.